wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Segmented Stacks

-Segmented stacks is a state-of-the-art implementation technique for continuations (cite: Dybvig et al., Chez Scheme, Multicore OCaml).
+Segmented stacks is an implementation technique for continuations (cite: Dybvig et al., Chez Scheme, Multicore OCaml).
 The principal idea underpinning segmented stacks is to view each continuation as representing a separate stack.